Will what happened at Georgetown Prep stay there?

 Parts of Judge’s recollection appear to match up with Kavanaugh’s own yearbook entry.
 Judge writes that his senior class pledged to consume 100 kegs of beer.
 Kavanaugh’s yearbook page from his senior year contains the entry: “Keg City Club (Treasurer) — 100 Kegs or Bust.”
 One of his highlighted quotes is “Down the Hatch!”

-Judge also details Beach Week, an annual drunken vacation of private school pals.
-Area private schools all finished the year a week earlier than the public schools.
-So the students — male and female — headed to Ocean City, Maryland, for what Judge describes as a non-stop party.
+Judge also details Beach Week, an annual drunken vacation of private school pals convened as soon as school ended, a week earlier than public schools.
+The students — male and female — headed to Ocean City, Maryland, for what Judge describes as a non-stop party.
 Kavanaugh’s yearbook page describes himself as a member of the “Beach Week Ralph Club.”

 Nowhere in his writings does Judge mention Kavanaugh’s name.
 But in his 1997 book “Wasted: Tales of a GenX Drunk,” he makes passing reference to someone with a strikingly similar name.

-An ex-girlfriend who has come to Kavanaugh’s defense, Maura Kane, told The Associated Press he never lost control when drinking at parties and never did anything that made her feel uncomfortable.
+Maura Kane, an ex-girlfriend supporting Kavanaugh, told The Associated Press he never lost control when drinking at parties and never did anything that made her feel uncomfortable.
+“He was one of the more responsible ones.”

-Kane said Kavanaugh “hung around with a group of guys that were maybe a little bit crazier than he was.
-He was one of the more responsible ones in the group.”

-Megan Williams, who attended the now-defunct all-girls Immaculata Preparatory School and knew Kavanaugh socially, described him in similar terms — the steady one amid a hard-drinking clique.

-“There were kids who did act kind of crazy,” Williams told the AP.
-“He just wasn’t that guy.”

-Scott McCaleb, a Washington lawyer who has been a buddy of Kavanaugh’s since his Georgetown Prep days, said in an AP interview that he hung out with Kavanaugh “weekend after weekend” when they were teens.
-He didn’t characterize the youthful alcohol consumption as anything out of the ordinary, noting the drinking age was 18 at the time.
+Scott McCaleb, a Washington lawyer who’s been a Kavanaugh buddy since his Georgetown Prep days, didn’t characterize the youthful alcohol consumption as out of the ordinary, noting the drinking age was 18 at the time.
 He said Kavanaugh always treated his female peers with respect.

-Referring to Judge’s portrayal of the teen scene at the time, he said: “To whatever portion Mark’s book represents fiction or his perceived reality I just don’t know.”

-During Kavanaugh’s Senate confirmation hearings, Louisiana’s Republican Sen. John Kennedy asked him for a thumbnail sketch of his high school days: “What were you like?
-Did you ever get in trouble?
-Were you more of a John Boy Walton type or a Ferris Bueller type?”

 McFadden reported from Baltimore.
 AP writer Jennifer Peltz contributed to this report.